 HCI at Waterloo

 Waterloo HCI is a university-wide consortium of faculty and students who carry out research in the field of human-computer interaction (HCI).
-Our current research spans areas such as gesture-based interaction, surface computing, citizen science, crowdsourcing, software learning systems, mobile interaction, gaming, virtual reality, interaction design, security, privacy, ethics, multimodal storytelling, user experience research and design, and intelligent software systems.
+Our current research spans areas such as gesture-based interaction, surface computing, gamification, citizen science, affective computing, crowdsourcing, software learning systems, digital interactive health systems, mobile interaction, gaming, virtual reality, interaction design, security, privacy, ethics, multimodal storytelling, user experience research and design, and intelligent software systems.

 We have past and on-going collaborations with companies like Google, Pinterest, Thalmic Labs (now North/Google), Scotiabank, Facebook, TD Bank, RBC Royal Bank of Canada, SMART Technologies, and many more; industrial research labs like Microsoft Research, Autodesk Research, the Palo Alto Research Center (PARC), Ricoh Innovations, and Mitsubishi Electric Research Labs (MERL); and institutions such as the Natural History Museum in London as well as countless international collaborations.

-Current Waterloo faculty with active HCI research projects include:
+Current University of Waterloo faculty with active HCI research projects include:

-Ed Lank, Edith Law , Dan Vogel (Computer Science)
+- Ed Lank, Edith Law , Dan Vogel, Jian Zhao (Computer Science)